hackingmaterials/atomate/docs_rst/advanced_stores.rst

     }

 Where ``<<BUCKET_NAME>>`` is S3 bucket where the data will be stored, ``<<S3_PROFILE_NAME>>`` is the name of the S3 profile from the ``$HOME/.aws`` folder.
-Note, this AWS profile needs to be available anywhere the ``VaspToDb.insert_task`` is called (i.e. on the computing resource where the database upload of the tasks takes place).
+Note, this AWS profile needs to be available anywhere the ``VaspCalcDb.insert_task`` is called (i.e. on the computing resource where the database upload of the tasks takes place).

 Usage
 -----------